 So how are we elevating the standard for POC blood tests?

-The pandemic has served as a catalyst for innovations in reliable, quick, and easy diagnostics.
+Diagnostics is primed for innovations that are reliable, quick, and easy.
 By shifting routine testing to the point of care, we can empower consumers with regular insights into their health.
 This approach to better blood testing will improve health outcomes, consumer experiences, and access to care – ultimately, keeping our communities healthier.